 It will be clear if the path is

 Tim Coelli's four examples are provided in Win4DEAP

 format (extension .ded).
 They are in a folder called, appropriately,

 Examples which is itself located in the folder in which Win4DEAP was installed.

 Win4DEAP behaves much like a spreadsheet.
 It should be relatively easy to use for those familiar with Excel, Quattro etc. As of version 1.1.0 a help file is included with Win4DEAP.

-By default, WinHelp format help is not displayed in Windows Vista or Windows 7.
+By default, WinHelp format help is not displayed in Windows Vista, 7 or 8.
 WinHelp can be installed, for free, on such systems.
 Consult http://support.microsoft.com/kb/917607 for details and links to the software.
-If you do not wish to install WinHelp, a version of the help file in the newer chm (compiled html) format is installed along with Win4DEAP.
+If you do not wish to install WinHelp, or if it does not work, a version of the help file in the newer chm (compiled html) format is installed along with Win4DEAP.
 The chm file can be displayed from the Help menu.
-Unfortunately, Win4DEAP itself does not know about this file and cannot use it to display help topics.
+Unfortunately, Win4DEAP itself does not know about this file and cannot use it to display contextual help topics.

 Win4DEAP should be considered beta software.
 Backup data often and in both the native DED format and standard CSV or TXT formats.